reconstructing a journey

 bone scan scintigraphy

 On October 23rd 2023 a series of medical exams started for me.
 The overall goal was to exclude cancer metastases in my body and to understand a bit better the general status of the disease.
 I started with a bone scan scintigraphy.
 It went down more or less like this: I was injected a radioactive substance, then sent home for a few hours, where I was allowed to eat and I had to drink a lot of water, the more, the better.
-For the exam to take place, the bladder needs to be empty (a full bladder can obscure the pelvis and surrounding pelvic bones), so they asked me to pee right before getting on the table.
+For the exam to take place, the bladder needs to be empty (a full bladder can obscure the pelvis and the surrounding pelvic bones), so they asked me to pee right before getting on the table.
 The exam lasted around 45 minutes, which seemed an eternity as in the middle of it I realized I had to pee again, and I obviously couldn’t.
 Also, the camera moved very very close to my face without touching it: overall, an horrible experience.
 A few days later I had the results: the medical report stated that there were “no arguments for bone metastases”.

 You can see some points in my body lighting up, but apparently this was not related to cancer.
 Fun fact: I remember the technician in the room asking me to try and focus and not piss myself on the table (because apparently this can happen).
 They said something like: “there’s no shame in it, but I really don’t want you to have to do this all over again.”
+Yeah, I didn’t want that either.

 multidisciplinary oncology consultation